FisherForecastTestsGRwith3G/tests_of_gr_with_einstein_telescope/README.md

 * `config_file_name` is the name of the config file to be used

 **B_analyze_catalog.jl** <br>
 Visualizes the data in the catalog.
-The script takes one argument
+The script is called with one argument

 `julia B_analyze_catalog.jl <config_file_name>`

 **B_plot_hyperparam_dist.jl** <br>
 Visualizes the hyperparameter distribution.
-The script is called with one argument
+The script is called with one argument.

 `julia B_plot_hyperparam_dist.jl <config_file_name>`

+**B_check_selection_bias.jl** <br>
+Visualizes biases introduced by the selection criteria due to the invertibility of the fisher.
+The script is called with one argument.

+`julia B_check_selection_bias.jl <config_file_name>`

 ### How to use config files